ST10466666/IMAD512-Assignment-1/README.md

 ### 5.Troubleshooting:

-If you encounter any errors.check the "Build" and "Logcat" panels in Android Studio for error messages.
+If you encounter any errors. check the "Build" and "Logcat" panels in Android Studio for error messages.

 Search for error messages online or consult relevent documentations.

+## Usage

+### 1.Getting a Random Meal Suggestion:

+Launch the app: Open the Meal Suggestion app on your emulator.

+Tap the "TimeOfDay" text: On the screen, locate and tap the "TimeOfDay" text.

+View the meal details: The app will display a randomly seceleted meal

+Example:

+You open the app, You tap the "TimeOfDay", and type 'dinner" the app will display your meals for dinner.

+### 2.Select the time of day

+Navigate to the time of day.

+Select a time of day: Choose the desired time of day(.e.g,"Morning", "afternoon","mid-morning", "mid-afternoon").

+Tap the submit Button to get your meal suggestions

+tape the reset button to reset your meal suggestions

+## Contributing